Silas Wamangituka has been named the Bundesliga's Rookie of the Season for 2020/21. bundesliga.com has the lowdown on the VfB Stuttgart flier...

 Country: DR Congo

-Silas took a little bit of time to get going at the Mercedes-Benz Arena and bagged his first Stuttgart goal in his seventh appearance - an otherwise disappointing 6-2 loss at Hamburg in October, 2019.
+He took a little bit of time to get going at the Mercedes-Benz Arena and bagged his first Stuttgart goal in his seventh appearance - an otherwise disappointing 6-2 loss at Hamburg in October 2019.
 His second goal for the club a week later was far more enjoyable as Stuttgart saw off Dynamo Dresden 3-1 and by the end of the campaign, he had played a significant role in securing VfB's return to the top-flight.
 Silas closed out the 2019/20 season with seven goals and eight assists in Germany's second division, contributing four assists and a goal in Stuttgart's last four games to see them over the line in style.

 Watch: Silas scores wonder-goal in 2-0 win over Mainz